 - A printable version of degree requirements for the Bachelor of Science in Computer Science fall 2022

 Our undergraduate programs:

 - Bachelor of Science Degree in Computer Science

 - Fast Track BS-MBA

-Please note: Students who have previously been convicted of a felony are advised that their prior criminal history may impede their ability to complete the requirements of programs in Watson College, participate in certain activities or projects, and/or obtain professional engineering licenses.
-Students who have concerns about such matters are advised to contact Watson College's Associate Dean for Academic Affairs in the Dean's Office.
+Please note: Students who have previously been convicted of a felony are advised that their prior criminal history may impede their ability to complete the requirements of programs in Watson College and/or participate in certain activities or projects.
+Students who have concerns are advised to contact Watson College's Associate Dean for Academic Affairs in the Dean's Office.